adamci/guides/gmail-transfer-guide-mac.md

 It should look something like `gyb-1.0-macos.tar.xz`.

 Open terminal.app, and&#8212;starting with `cd`&#8212;type the following to
-change to the directory that contains the download:
+change to the directory that contains the download, hitting enter to run the
+command:
 ```
 $ cd ~/Downloads
 ```